Algebraic structures in group-theoretical fusion categories: A Frobenius monoidal functor to a category of bimodules

 \end{itemize}

-We provide some details here, but most of the proof is provided in Appendix~\ref{sec:Phi} and some details will be left to the reader.
+We provide some details here, but most of the details will be left to the reader.
 Note that in the diagrams below, we will omit the $\otimes$ symbol in the nodes and arrows, and also omit parentheses in the arrows, to make them more compact.

 (a) The right and left $A$-module structure of $\Phi(X)=(A\otimes X)\otimes A$ are given by